Presidio Go Shuttle

 The service uses nine buses: three cutaway buses for the circulator route, and six larger buses (five ElDorado National XHF and one New Flyer XN40) for the downtown route.
 The buses use compressed natural gas (CNG) fuel and are stored in a facility at Fort Scott.
 As of July 2020, the Presidio Trust plans to order 2 BYD battery electric buses to replace the current CNG cutaway buses used on the circulator route.
 The buses are expected to enter service in September 2021.
+The first BYD electric bus arrived in early 2023 and entered service in February 2023.
+The second BYD bus is anticipated to arrive in 2024, almost 3 years behind the initial schedule.